Kabhi Neem Neem Kabhi Shahad Shahad: Premise

 Katha Kumari Rathi, a botanist, nurturing her plants with quiet dedication.
-When the topic of love and marriage comes up, she firmly states that she doesn’t believe in it — she doesn’t want to experience what her mother went through.
+When the topic of love and marriage comes up, she firmly states that she does not believe in it, she does not want to experience what her mother went through.
 A photo of her late mother on the wall adds emotional weight to her words.

-On the other side, we meet Udayveer Jindal — a handsome, effortlessly charming chef who appears to run a cozy café.
-When Uday and Katha’s paths cross, sparks fly — and not in the romantic way.
-A heated argument follows, and Uday vows revenge.
+On the other side, we meet Udayveer Jindal, a handsome, effortlessly charming chef who appears to run a cozy café.
+When Uday and Katha's paths cross, sparks fly and not in the romantic way.
+A heated argument follows and Uday vows revenge.
 The trigger?
 Possibly a remark Katha makes about his mother.